 You'll know an event is successful when people who come feel involved and leave with good things today.
 When everything runs smoothly, attendees notice it, and you can chalk this up to your careful planning and preparation.

-Best visit the venue in person to ensure it meets your requirements.
+Best to visit the venue in person to ensure it meets your requirements.
 It's also prudent to ask about any noise, safety, and parking restrictions to consider in the event planning process.